Wadi Zahr: History

 Wadi Zahr is mentioned very frequently in historical sources from the medieval and early modern periods.
 Its significance came from both its strategic value and its agricultural production.
 It was a bastion of the Isma'ilis of the Banu Hamdan tribe, who ruled the area.

 Forts

 Wadi Zahr is the site of several historic forts, including Fiddah, Ṭaybah, and Munif:

 Fiddah

 Jabal Fiddah is a steep-sided mountain on the south side of the wadi.
-Al-Hamdani described it as "a high rocky peak which is very precipitous and (therefore) beyong the reach of climbers."
+Al-Hamdani described it as "a high rocky peak which is very precipitous and (therefore) beyond the reach of climbers."
 The main fort, built by the Hatimi sultan of Sanaa in 1184 (584 AH), was located below the summit, on the southern side of the mountain.
 At the top of the mountain was another fortification called al-ʽAnqā'.
 The fort of Fiddah remained in use until the downfall of the Sharaf al-Din dynasty in the 16th century.